 Other Notes About P0522

-In some vehicles, the engine code P0522 may also be accompanied by the P2105 code, which is known as the “Throttle Actuator Control System Forced Engine Shutdown.”
+In some vehicles, the engine code P0522 may also be accompanied by the P2105 code, which stands for also known as the “Throttle Actuator Control System Forced Engine Shutdown.”
 This means that the PCM has shut down the engine to protect it from further damage.
 If the P0522 and P2105 codes appear together, you may not be able to restart the engine until the P0522 code is resolved.

 The technical service bulletin PIP 4786 lists a number of GM vehicles that may experience this error code.
 Vehicles in the list include the following: